MubashirMalik/learning-angular/notes.md

 bootstrapApplication(AppComponent);
 bootstrapApplication(HeaderComponent);
 ```

+### Important Concept Regarding CSS
+- A component can only see its own styles.
+For example, styles defined in `header.component.css` can only be seen by `HeaderComponent` and not by `AppComponent`.

+- Above point maybe easy to understand as header component is a child of app componet so its style are not visible to app component.

+- But, what about styles defined in `app.component.css`?
+Can they be seen by `HeaderComponent`? **No!** Because, Angular uses <mark>Shadow DOM</markj> to encapsulate styles.

 ### Dynamic Content & Getters For Computed Values
 All properties defined in component class are available in template of that class.